TritonDataCenter/node-manta/docs/buckets-cli.md

     mbucket cp foo.txt manta:mybucket
     mbucket cp manta:mybucket/foo.txt foo.txt

-That is quite the change from current node-manta usage: (a) because `cp` vs `put/get`, but more so (b) because of the "manta:..."
-URI.
-QQQ

-Why might we consider
+That is quite the change from current node-manta usage.
+Why might we consider this?
-this?
 Just replacing `put` and `get` commands with a single `cp` command isn't *that* compelling by itself.
 The benefits I see are: